 See also the 3DMasterKit User Guide, section 4.2 The process of making a multilayer photo, page 60.

 The minimal number of frames required for getting a satisfactory 3D image can be calculated with this formula:

 Res – print resolution;

 Pitch – lenticular lens step – lens per inch (lpi).

 For example, if you encode the image with the 600 ppi resolution and the lenticular lens step is 60 lpi (pitch=60), then you need at least 10 frames.
-Practically, you can increase the value that you got by 2-3 times, if computational resources of you computer allow you to do that.
-It will help to get higher quality of a 3D image.
+Practically, you can increase the value that you got by 2-3 times if the computational resources of your computer allow you to do that.
+It will help to get a higher quality of a 3D image.

 If you lost the backup copy or activation code, our specialists will help you restore the software and the activation code from our database.
 In some cases, an update is required.